Barbara Tribe: Works held in public collections

+Artworks by Barbara Tribe are held in several public collections including the following works, sorted by year of creation.
+The unique ID no refers to the accession number or individual number given to each item by a gallery.

 Legacy

 Tribe specified in her will that some of her works were to be sold in aid of setting up the Barbara Tribe Foundation.
 Administered by the Art Gallery of New South Wales, the aim of the foundation is to promote sculpture in Australia.

-An archive relating to Barbara Tribe is held by the National Art Archive at the Art Gallery of New South Wales.
+An archive relating to Barbara Tribe is held by the National Art Archive at the Art Gallery of New South Wales and MS 46 Papers of Barbara Tribe is her archive held by the National Gallery of Australia Research Library and Archives.
+The archive is mainly photo albums of her work captioned by Tribe, ranging from early student days in 1928 to the 1980s.